HomeTriviaAnimalsHawaiian Monk Seal

 7.

-Hawaiian monk seals can hold their breath for over 20 minutes while diving for food.
+Hawaiian monk seals can hold their breath for up to 20 minutes while diving for food.

 Click to reveal answer ›